davidcreativeuk/nidirect-prototypeForm/userGuide.md

 * the change links on the check page go to the correct form page
 * once the value has been updated and submitted on a form page it returns to the check page with the new value displayed

-3. The main cause of errors is normally due to duplicate `id` attributes.
+3. The main cause of errors is normally due to a duplicate `id`.
     Make sure each input and error component in your prototype has a unique `id`.